projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 The ACRN hypervisor runs under paging mode.
 After the bootstrap processor (BSP) gets the platform E820 table, BSP creates its MMU page table based on it.
-This is done by the function *init_paging()* and *smep()*.
-After the application processor (AP) receives IPI CPU startup interrupt, it uses the MMU page tables created by BSP and enable SMEP.
+This is done by the function *init_paging()*.
+After the application processor (AP) receives IPI CPU startup interrupt, it uses the MMU page tables created by BSP.
+In order to bring the memory access rights into effect, some other APIs are provided: enable_paging will enable IA32_EFER.NXE and CR0.WP, enable_smep will enable CR4.SMEP and enable_smap will enale CR4.SMAP.
 :numref:`hv-mem-init`  describes the hypervisor memory initialization for BSP and APs.